 - Find out the type of content that adequately engages the audience

-When it comes social media competitive analysis, the engagement on social media should be one of your primary goals.
-You want to stay ahead of the competition and learning the perfect way to engage audiences is a crucial aspect.
+When it comes to social media benchmarking, engagement on social media should be one of your primary goals.
+You want to stay ahead of the competition, and learning the perfect way to engage audiences is a crucial aspect.

 Knowing your social media needs defines the summary of your analysis and shapes your actions.